andrewjpoole/elasticband/readme.md

 It doesn't include any calls to the bulk api as yet, the official client libraries should be used instead for that.

+## Use

+Feel free to use for whatever - MIT license.
+If its useful please let me know!

 ## Contributing

 Contributions would be most welcome! the only thing I ask is that new features are covered by minimal unit tests, along the same lines as the existing ones.
+Please create a PR.

 ## Rest API